IzC87/Ludo-Revamp/README.md

 save button, loads and game, creates a new game or shuts the game down.
 Now I save the game too much(if this is possible) and as mentioned above my DBContext is a global variable.

+## Unit Tests

+Actually noticed a bug right away that I could take care of thanks to my tests.